ByronPhung/knights-tour/README.md

 #Knight's Tour v1.0.0

-This software implementation utilizes Warnsdorff's rule to solve the knight's tour, which is a puzzle involving the movement of a knight on a chessboard such that the knight visits every square only once.
+The current software implementation utilizes Warnsdorff's Rule to solve the knight's tour, which is a puzzle involving the movement of a knight on a chessboard such that the knight visits every square only once.

+Warnsdorff's Rule is practical but far from perfect; it involves checking the next possible movements, determining the number of possible movements of those movements, and choosing the move that contains the least possibilities.
+The main rationale is that because the one rule of a knight's tour is to visit squares only once, choosing the move with the least possible moves decreases the chance of repeating any squares.

+The Warnsdorff's Rule heuristic is static, meaning that the same path will always be taken for whichever starting position.
+Unfortunately, this means that Warnsdorff's Rule cannot solve tours that end prematurely.
+Therefore, this opens the opportunity to improve the knight's tour software solution via machine learning that can learn from failures and slightly adjust to take different paths.

+Regardless, this software implementation is a basic introduction to utilizing a common heuristic and is an ample solution to beginner and intermediate programmers alike.

 ##Usage